tuhrig/tuhrig.github.io/_posts/2023/2023-03-06-plotting-test-results-to-see-regressions.md

 - **(C)** In section C we started to tackle this problem.
 We actively reduced technical debt and put our focus on bug-fixing.
 The rate of failing End-2-End tests dropped as a consequence.

+As you can see, we can (try to) correlate the increase of the failure rate with some kind of events.
+This helps us to spot problematic features or changes we did in the past.

 # Summary